-The world of writing is vast – what immediately comes to mind when you hear the term “writer” or “writers”?
-You may think of an author who writes fiction, or perhaps a journalist who reports the news.
+The world of writing is vast - what immediately comes to mind when you hear the term “writer” or “writers”?
+You may think of an author who writes fiction, or perhaps a grant writer or a journalist who reports the news.
 The truth is, there are so many different types of writers, all with varying styles.

 Many writers focus on one type of writing, but there are some who become versatile and can write great pieces in various areas.
 Writing is a place where rules are meant to be broken, and stereotypes are smashed to pieces.
 Creativity is not meant to be contained.